devanandanos/cl-cybersec-pysxss/README.md

-# cl-cybersec-pysxss
-CSRF Vulnerability Scanner-
+CSRF Vulnerability Scanner

-This script scans a given URL for potential Cross-Site Request Forgery (CSRF) vulnerabilities by analyzing the forms on the webpage.
+This script scans a given URL for potential Cross-Site Request Forgery (CSRF) vulnerabilities by inspecting the `<form>` elements present on the webpage.

+---

 How It Works

-1 Fetch the Webpage:
+1. Fetch the Webpage

-Uses requests to retrieve the page's HTML content.
+   - Uses the `requests` library to retrieve the HTML content of the target page.

-Handles errors such as invalid URLs or network issues.
+   - Includes error handling to manage scenarios like invalid URLs or network issues.

-2 Parse HTML Forms:
+2. Parse HTML Forms

-Uses BeautifulSoup to find all <form> elements on the page.
+   - Utilizes `BeautifulSoup` to locate all `<form>` elements on the page.

-3 Check for CSRF Protection:
+3. Check for CSRF Protection

-Each form is checked for a hidden field with the name csrf_token (or similar).
+   - Examines each `<form>` for the presence of a hidden input field with a name like `csrf_token` or similar.

-If a form lacks this field, it is flagged as potentially vulnerable.
+   - Forms without this field are flagged as potentially vulnerable to CSRF attacks.

-4 Output Results:
+4. Output Results

-Displays the action URL of each potentially vulnerable form and its full HTML structure.
+   - For each potentially vulnerable form, the script displays:
+     - Action URL: The endpoint where the form submits data.
+     - Form HTML: The complete HTML structure of the form.

+---

 Example Usage

-Run the script.
+1. Run the script.

-Enter the target URL when prompted.
+2. Provide the target URL when prompted.

-If vulnerabilities are found, the script lists:
+3. If vulnerabilities are detected, the script will output:

-Action URL: Where the form submits data.
+   - Action URL: The submission endpoint of the form.

-Form HTML: The entire HTML of the vulnerable form.
+   - Form HTML: The complete HTML of the flagged form.

+---

 Notes

-Modify the csrf_token field name if the target site uses a custom name for CSRF tokens.
+- If the target website uses a custom name for CSRF tokens, update the script to check for that specific field name.

-Always have permission before scanning websites, as unauthorized scanning may be illegal.
+- Always obtain proper authorization before scanning any website, as unauthorized scanning may be illegal and could result in legal consequences.

+---

+Disclaimer:
+This scanner is intended for ethical testing and educational purposes only.
+Use responsibly and ensure you have proper permissions before performing any scans.